Editor’s note: this post was originally published on June 27, 2016, and has been updated for accuracy and comprehensiveness.

 The new labeling regulations require maintenance records to support the amounts of Dietary Fiber (as well as Added Sugars, Vitamin E, and Folate/Folic Acid) added to the label because there are not analytical methods that can distinguish the required nutrient definition.
 As a result, the FDA allows for use of electronic databases for analysis.
 The final rule requires that the records be kept for at least 2 years after the food is introduced to the market.

-- Dietary Fiber Cheat Sheet: Download this Cheat Sheet to use as your Dietary Fiber quick reference guide!
+Cheat Sheet: Dietary Fiber Labeling.
+Download this Cheat Sheet to use as your Dietary Fiber quick reference guide!